Updated on September 15, 2019 | Parts of Speech

-To show how coordinating conjunctions and subordinating conjunctions differ from one another, we will play around with two clauses–“She got home,” and “She went straight to bed.”
+To show how coordinating conjunctions and subordinating conjunctions differ from one another, we will investigate a sentence that contains two clauses: “She got home” and “She went straight to bed.”

-If both of these pieces of information are equally important to what we are writing, we want to use a coordinating conjunction, such as and, or but.
+If these two pieces of information are equally important, the writer should use a coordinating conjunction, such as and, or but.

-Correlative conjunctions are pairs of words, one of which is a coordinating conjunction and the other a word that sets up the coordinating conjunction.
+Correlative conjunctions are pairs of words.
+One of the words is a coordinating conjunction, while the other word is used to set up the coordinating conjunction.
 Examples of correlative conjunction pairs are either / or, neither / nor, and both / and.

 Either eat what’s on your plate or go to bed hungry.